 - Slice and eat!
 Definitely the best part :)

 I hope this helps you make some amazing gluten-free bread!
 Please drop a comment below the recipe card if you have any questions, concerns, or need help troubleshooting!
-I’m happy to help your figure out what’s going on because I’m on a mission for everyone to have amazing gluten-free bread!
+I’m happy to help you figure out what’s going on because I’m on a mission for everyone to have amazing gluten-free bread!

 Sending lots of yeasty love your way.
 Happy baking!